The annual percentage yield (APY) is the interest rate earned on an investment in one year, including compounding interest.

 Key Takeaways

-• APY is the actual rate of return that will be earned in one year if the interest is compounded.
+- APY is the actual rate of return that will be earned in one year if interest is compounded.

-• APY has a similar concept as annual percentage rate (APR), but APR is used for loans.
+- APY is similar to the annual percentage rate (APR), but APR is typically used in the context of loans.

-• The APY on checking, savings, or certificate of deposit holdings will vary across products and may have a variable or fixed rate.
+- The APY on checking, savings, and certificate of deposit (CD) holdings will vary across products and may have a variable or fixed rate.

 Investopedia / Julie Bang